 Makhana is a great food option for growing babies.
 Among the various ways in which you can feed it to your babies, Makhane ki Kheer is the best choice.

 You can replace sugar with jaggery to sweeten the kheer and make it healthier.
 Make the kheer as mentioned in the recipe.
 Once it is ready, remove the pan from the heat and add crushed jaggery to it.
 Stir until the jaggery is dissolved.
-Never add jaggery while the kheer is still cooking, it can split the milk and spoil the kheer.
+Never add jaggery while the kheer is still cooking, it can curdle the milk.

 To quicken the cooking process, you can add some condensed milk to the kheer.
 It will thicken the kheer and sweeten it too.
 Cook the makhana in milk until they are soft and tender, then add ½ cup sweetened condensed milk to the pan and cook for another 5-6 minutes.
 Add some sugar if the kheer is not sweet enough for your taste.
 Add crushed cardamoms and your kheer is ready.

-To make a vegan version of this kheer, replace ghee with vegan butter and whole milk with any plant-based milk like coconut milk, almond milk, or soy milk.
+To make a vegan version of this kheer, replace ghee with vegan butter or coconut oil and whole milk with any plant-based milk like coconut milk, almond milk, or soy milk.
 I personally like almond milk as it adds a lovely nutty flavor to it.

 If using coconut milk, use thin coconut milk to cook the makhana.
 When the kheer is cooked, add thick coconut milk and remove the pan from heat.
 It will avoid the splitting of coconut milk.